LudovicLemaire/42-DSLR/README.md

 #### Goals:
 * Learn how to read a dataset, to visualize it in different ways, to select and clean unnecessary information from your data.
 * Implement one-vs-all logregistic regression that will solve classification problem
+* Every function that do the work for us is forbidden (predict, sigmoid, mean, ..), and must be recoded by hand

 Look at [subject.pdf](assets/fr.subject.pdf) for more information